mbevand/florida-covid19-line-list-data/README.md

 ## FDOH line list

-We made daily archives of the FDOH line list in directory `data_fdoh`.
-To download it, browse the [line list page][dataset] and click `Download → Spreadsheet`.
+To download the FDOH line list, browse the [data page][dataset] and click `Download → Spreadsheet`.
+We made daily archives of the line list in directory `data_fdoh`.

 The line list is in CSV format and the columns are self-explanatory: `Age`, `Gender`, `County`, boolean `Died`, etc. The columns are documented on page 12 of this